-A large company of men responded to the invitation sent out to a "smoker" held in the social rooms of the Presby-terian Church last Friday night.
+A large company of men responded to the invitation sent out to a "smoker" held in the social rooms of the Presbyout to a "smoker" held in the social rooms of the Presby-terian Church last Friday night.
 The event was a celebration of the birth of Robert Burns, the Scotch poet, and it resolved itself into a typical Scotch night, without the haggis.
-Albert Sheppard reviewed the life of Burns, and several of the company entertained with Scotch stories.
-Abe Maurice, magician, mystified the company with a score of new tricks, and Scotch visitors from New York sang with gusto several native songs.
+Rev. Albert Sheppard reviewed the life of Burns, and several of the company entertained with Scotch Burns, and Scotch of Maurice, magician, mystified the company with a score of new tricks, and Scotch visitors from New York sang with gusto several native songs.
 Favorite songs of varied nationality found lusty expression by the company, and when "Auld Lang Syne" came to be sung, at midnight, the night was voted one of the most enjoyable in many years.
 D. M. McKenzie was the chairman of the committee in charge.